Strivin0311/ads-learning/testing/adversarial_attacks/sensor_spoofing.md

 # Sensor Spoofing
-*Here's some resources about Sensor Spoofing*
+*Here're some resources about Sensor Spoofing*

 Intros: